freddavies/PypeIt/doc/spectrographs/lbt_mods.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Four proc classes, one per channel, have been introduced (2025) to work on the pre-processed MODS spectra that are output by the modsCCDRed tasks.
-These files, which have the _otf.fits suffix, have been overscan-subtracted, trimmed, and flat fielded by a color-normalized slitless pixel flat.
+Four proc classes, one per channel, have been introduced (2025) to work on the pre-processed MODS spectra that are output by the modsCCDRed (https://github.com/rwpogge/modsCCDRed) tasks.
+These files, which have the _otf.fits suffix, have been overscan-subtracted, trimmed, and flat-fielded by a color-normalized slitless pixel flat.

 Unlike the original mods classes, the proc classes do not apply the conversion gain, and so pixel values are in units of ADU.